Hillelsht/json_process_robust/README.md

 # Vehicle Status and Detection Processing

 ## Overview
 This project monitors a directory for new JSON files containing vehicle status and detection events, and updates a PostgreSQL database with the information.
+The JSON files are processed asynchronously to handle high load and large file sizes efficiently.

 ## Requirements
 - Python 3.11.2
 - PostgreSQL
+- `watchdog` library
+- `asyncpg` library
+- `tenacity` library
+- `ijson` library
+- `aiofiles` library
+- `python-dotenv` library
+- `pytest` library

 ## Setup Instructions